-The aim of this section is to give a brief general overview of the necessary steps for the incorporation of a capital company in Slovakia.
+The aim of this section is to give a brief general overview of the necessary steps for the incorporation of a capital company (e.g., LLC or JSC) in Slovakia.

-Generally, a company is established in two steps: i) by founding the company by adopting a foundation document, and ii) by registering the company with the Slovak Commercial Register.
+Generally, a company is established in two steps: i) by founding the company by adopting a foundation document, and ii) by registering the company with the Commercial Register.

-After executing the foundation document, i.e., in the period between its foundation and registration, the company does not legally exist yet.
-In other words, it does not have legal personality and it cannot acquire rights or obligations except for some specific circumstances.
-A company can only perform actions that lead to its formation.
-Some legal actions must subsequently be approved by the company after its registration.
+After executing the foundation document (i.e., in the period between its foundation and registration) the company does not yet legally exist; in other words, it does not have legal personality and it cannot acquire rights or obligations except for some specific circumstances.